 If you wish to step off the programme after you complete 60 credits or 120 credits you will be awarded a certificate or post graduate diploma in higher education.

-Depending on your choice of modules and experience upon successful completion of the diploma level of the programme you will be ideally prepared to make an application HEA Senior fellowship status (D3).
+Depending on your previous experience and choice of modules, upon successful completion of the diploma level of the programme you will be ideally prepared to make an application AdvanceHE Senior Fellowship status (D3) if you are based in the UK.

 This module is designed to explore various psychological theories and practical applications relevant to enhancing the experience of higher education.
 Different psychological perspectives and research on thinking, learning (including collaborative learning), cognitive and learning styles, motivation, positive psychology, emotional intelligence, resilience and development of self-identity and self-efficacy, and the role of social support and connectedness will be critically appraised in relation to applicability and impact on student retention, engagement and achievement.